Acrylic Corner Bath and Offset Bath Panels.

 (4) You will first want to decide where your tiles will go, if you are using different or feature tiles, it is worth marking down notes on a piece of paper or technological device.
-When tiling rooms is is usually the case that you would tile the bottom row first and work your way up towards the ceiling.
+When tiling rooms it is usually the case that you would tile the bottom row first, and work your way up towards the ceiling.
 This way the previous row (owing to gravity) should help support the row of tiles that you are applying.
 With tiling in a bath however you may want to consider the focal area.
 If for example you are using skirting over the tiles and your final row of tiles are lesser in height than your skirting, you may wish to tile down to the floor.
-Tap spacers are advised for easy and equal spacing
+Tile spacers are advised for easy and equal spacing

 (6) We Recommend good quality mould Resistant waterproof grout.
 Remember grout is always easier to clear before it has dried.
 It is best in most cases to wipe the excess off of the tiles before it has dried.
 One wet cloth for wiping down, and one dry cloth for cleaning off usually works best.

 Suggested Tools :- Stanley Knife.
 Wood-saw.
 Measuring Tape.
 Pencil.
 Straight Edge.
 Tile Spacers.
 (Tile Cutter).
 Bucket of water.
 Cloths.
 Appropriate screws.
 Appropriate Screwdriver.
 Quality Staple Gun.
 Appropriate Staples.
 (Hammer & Drill & Bits depending on fixing type).